 Fact: Studies have shown that rates of depression and anxiety increase during pregnancy.

-Myth: Postpartum mood disorders can be described as essentially one illness that exists on a continuum of symptom severity.
+Myth: Postpartum mental health disorders can be described as essentially one illness that exists on a continuum of symptom severity.

-Fact: There are several perinatal mood disorders that need to be understood and treated differently.
+Fact: There are several perinatal mental health disorders that need to be understood and treated differently.
 For example: Postpartum OCD and postpartum psychosis are separate conditions.

 Myth: Postpartum Psychosis occurs so quickly, there is no way to identify risk before occurrence.

 Fact: There are risk factors and warning signs that can be identified with a thorough medical history and assessment before a woman has a crisis related to psychosis.